alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 When creating a `MongoDB\Client` instance, you can now pass an additional `builderEncoder` option in the `$driverOptions` argument.
 This specifies the encoder used to encode aggregation pipelines, but also query objects.
-All `Database` and `Client` instances inherit this value from the client, but you can override it through the options when fetching such an instance.
+All `Database` and `Collection` instances inherit this value from the client, but you can override it through the options when selecting those objects.
 This allows you to have your custom logic applied whenever pipelines or queries are encoded for the server.

 With factories, value holders, and encoders, we wanted to ensure that creating the builder does not turn into a repetitive chore.
 As you can imagine, many operators will mostly consist of the same logic, resulting in tons of code duplication.
-To make matters worse, every new server version adds some new operators or even stages, so we wanted to make sure that we can easily expand the builder.
+To make matters worse, every new server version may introduce new operators and stages, so we wanted to make sure that we can easily expand the builder.

 We could try to rely on generative AI to help us with this, but this only goes